Ibn Sina Neurotech School

 Hands-on Component

-Students will conduct hands-on tutorials on EEG data collection and analysis covering all the stages of project ideation, experimental design, data collection and analysis, and making conclusions.
+Students will conduct hands-on tutorials on fMRI data collection and analysis covering all the stages of project ideation, experimental design, data collection and analysis, and making conclusions.

 💡